ktorch/ktorch/docs/pointers.rst

    | reuse api-pointer to point to a different underlying PyTorch object without explicitly freeing the original object.

-   :param tensor-pointer ptr: a pointer to a previously allocated tensor.
+   :param ptr: a pointer to a previously allocated tensor, vector or dictionary of tensors.
-   :param tensor-expression: a new expression that returns a new tensor.
+   :param tensor-expression: a new expression that returns a new tensor, vector or dictionary of tensors.
-   :return: the previous api container frees the first tensor pointer and now contains the new tensor pointer.
+   :return: the previous api container frees the first tensor/vector/dictionary pointer and now contains a pointer to the new object.
 Returns null.

 ::